kuturin/projects/README.md

 - Restricted Teaxtarea - https://roadmap.sh/projects/restricted-textarea
 - Custom HTML5 Video Player - from JavaScript30
 - Key Sequence Detection - from JavaScript30
+- Slide In on Scroll - from JavaScript30